sc2umich/documents/workshops/python_packaging/workshop.md

     import numpy.linalg

-It is actually very simple to create our own package; all we have to do is place our modules into a folder called `geometry` with an `__init__.py` file.
+It is actually very simple to create our own package; all we have to do is place our modules into a folder called `geometry_uniqname` with an `__init__.py` file.
 Now, when we run our `line.py` file, we get an error because the location of our modules have changed and are now withing a package.

 We have to change our import statements to